tusharsadhwani/blog/src/pages/post/ast.md

 ## So what is an AST?

+To answer that question, we must first understand the structure of a computer program.

-All your code is a tree of data.
+Basically, all your code represents a tree of data.
+And that tree is called the Abstract Syntax Tree.

 ## Why is it important?